-If you or a loved one recently sustained injuries in a car accident involving a distracted driver, you may be able to gain compensation for any monetary and non-monetary losses you suffered.
+Contact our firm to schedule a free initial consultation with a Kansas City distracted driving accident attorney if you have been involved in a car accident due to the negligence of a distracted driver.
+You may be able to gain compensation for any monetary and non-monetary losses you suffered.
 The Kansas City car accident lawyers at Dickerson Oxton, LLC have extensive experience in settling and litigating car accident cases.
 Contact our firm to schedule a free initial consultation with a Kansas City distracted driving accident attorney and learn more about your legal options.

 Distracted driving is one of the biggest threats on our area roadways.
 According to the National Highway Traffic Safety Administration, 76 of the state’s 341 car accident fatalities involved a distracted driver.

 We readily associate distracted driving with texting, but in reality, it can be anything that diverts a driver’s attention from the road.
 Some common examples of distracted driving include:

 - Playing with a radio or navigation system

 Even having a heated conversation with a passenger could be considered distracted driving.
 Motorists who drive distracted face fines and other penalties, not to mention liability in the event of an accident.

 Texting and driving has been illegal in Kansas since 2011.
 While legislators have tried to expand the law to include cell phone use, currently only “novice drivers” such as teens can face penalties while using a cell phone behind the wheel.